boozallen/ads-final/README.md

 **(b)**

-Booz Allen has been using agile methodologies since early 2000s, including on a number of hackathons, including the My America Summit and GSA Open Tech Digital Innovation Hackathon.
-This experience helped us to identify the ideal multidisciplinary team for the building of this short agile project.
+Booz Allen has been using agile methodologies since early 2000s, including on a number of hackathons (e.g., the My America Summit and GSA Open Tech Digital Innovation Hackathon).
+This experience helped us to identify the right-sized multidisciplinary team for this effort.
 We used 10 out of the 13 allowed LCATs - See our humans.txt file for a full list of people who worked on the prototype.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/www/app/humans.txt